-In August 2014, the FASB issued ASU No. 2014-15, "Presentation of Financial Statements-Going Concern."
+In August 2014, the FASB issued ASU No. 2014-15, "Presentation of Financial Statements-Going Concern (Subtopic 205-40: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern."
 This update requires management to evaluate whether there are conditions or events that raise substantial doubt about an entity's ability to continue as a going concern, and requires related footnote disclosures.
-This pronouncement is effective for fiscal years and interim periods beginning after December 15, 2016.
-The adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.
+This pronouncement is effective for fiscal years and interim periods ending after December 15, 2016.
+The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.